Lhokkeesh15/text-to-speech/README.md

-developed using cursor- developed using prompts
+developed using cursor- written using prompts